Scholes, Leeds: Amenities

 Scholes has two pubs, a dentist and doctors, a hairdressers and beauty salon, a library and two churches.
 The nearest commercial centres are in Seacroft, the Springs (Barnbow) and Cross Gates.
 The Seacroft Green shopping centre contains amongst other shops a large Tesco supermarket, while the Cross Gates Shopping Centre (formerly an Arndale Centre) contains many high street shops.
 Other nearby commercial centres include Garforth and Wetherby.

-The Barley Corn is a historic Samuel Smiths pub on Main Street, while the former railway station on Station Road (The Buffers) has been converted into a pub and restaurant.
+The Barley Corn is a historic Samuel Smith Old Brewery pub on Main Street, while the former railway station on Station Road (The Buffers) has been converted into a pub and restaurant.

 Transport

 Scholes lies close to the Leeds Outer Ring Road, the A64 and the M1.
 The East Leeds Orbital Road, due for completion in late 2022, will also serve the village.
-Opened on 1 May 1876, a rail connection owned by LNER (London and North Eastern Railway) ran past the eastern border of Swarcliffe and Stanks, which was a part of the Cross Gates to Wetherby line.
-In 1965, services were withdrawn as part of the Beeching Axe; an informal name for the British Government's attempt to reduce the cost of running British Railways in the 1960s.
-Local bus services are 64 and 11, provided by First Leeds.
+Scholes railway station was opened in 1876, part of the Cross Gates to Wetherby line; the station and line closed in 1964.
+Local bus services are 64 and 11, provided by First West Yorkshire.
 The nearest international airport is Leeds Bradford Airport, which is 12.4 mi.